Cebeerre/dnsblocklists/README.md

 > [!NOTE]
 > Each generated list may include a section labeled **“Skipped unsupported rules”**.
-> These lines come directly from the upstream sources but cannot be expressed in Blocky’s wildcard format.
+> These lines come directly from the AdGuard upstream sources but cannot be expressed in Blocky’s wildcard format.
 > Examples include:
 > - Wildcards inside labels (e.g., `||awsdns-*.tld^`)
 > - Single-pipe Adblock anchors (e.g., `|domain^`, likely typos for `||domain^`)